How to Stay Motivated Without Motivation

 Step 2: Design Around Your Brain Type

-If you hyperfocus… Block out longer time chunks, but set alarms for breaks.
+Block longer sessions, but set alarms or a stop cue for breaks.

 Step 3: Create Your Minimum Viable Plan